hasibaasma/hasibaasma/README.md

 _For a full list, see my [Google Scholar]https://scholar.google.com/citations?user=_BAFDOEAAAAJ&hl=en

 ---

 ## 🏛️ Recognition & News
+- Arrived at the State University of New York at Buffalo in 2017 as a **Fulbright Foreign Student Fellow**, becoming one of the first Pakistani scholars in bioinformatics at UB.
 - Featured in UB Biochemistry News: [“Bioinformatics Student Earns Fulbright Fellowship”](https://medicine.buffalo.edu/departments/biochemistry/news_and_events/news.host.html/content/shared/smbs/news/2017/11/asma-fulbright-fellow-7140.detail.html)
-- Profiled in UB’s [Faces & Voices](https://medicine.buffalo.edu/education/graduate/about/our-students.host.html/content/shared/smbs/faces_and_voices/students/hasiba-asma.detail.html) series for my Fulbright journey and doctoral research.
+- Profiled in UB’s [Faces & Voices](https://medicine.buffalo.edu/education/graduate/about/our-students.host.html/content/shared/smbs/faces_and_voices/students/hasiba-asma.detail.html) series for my Fulbright journey.

 ---